machinecurve/extra_keras_datasets/README.md

   * Clanuwat, T., Bober-Irizar, M., Kitamoto, A., Lamb, A., Yamamoto, K., & Ha, D. (2018).
 Deep learning for classical Japanese literature. arXiv preprint arXiv:1812.01718.
 Retrieved from https://arxiv.org/abs/1812.01718
 * **SVHN dataset:**
   * Netzer, Y., Wang, T., Coates, A., Bissacco, A., Wu, B., & Ng, A. Y. (2011).
 Reading digits in natural images with unsupervised feature learning.
 Retrieved from http://ufldl.stanford.edu/housenumbers/nips2011_housenumbers.pdf / http://ufldl.stanford.edu/housenumbers/
+* **STL-10 dataset:**
+  * Coates, A., Ng, A., & Lee, H. (2011, June).
+An analysis of single-layer networks in unsupervised feature learning.
+In Proceedings of the fourteenth international conference on artificial intelligence and statistics (pp. 215-223).
+Retrieved from http://cs.stanford.edu/~acoates/papers/coatesleeng_aistats_2011.pdf

 ## License
 The licenseable parts of this repository are licensed under a [MIT License](./LICENSE), so you're free to use this repo in your machine learning projects / blogs / exercises, and so on.
 Happy engineering! 🚀